oalmelid/BaalChIP/README.md

 ## Example run in a 3-step wrapper script

-If you trust the package defaults, the first four steps can be replaced by a wrapper function, making BaalChIP workflow possible to run a 3-step script:
+If you trust the package defaults, the first four steps can be replaced by a wrapper function, making BaalChIP workflow possible to run in a 3-step script:

 ```r
 res <- new("BaalChIP", samplesheet=samplesheet, hets=hets)